-This new and improved guide aims to be the most in-depth resource available on private search engines.
-We’ll examine the best private search engines for 2020, how to keep your data safe when searching, and also some search engines to avoid.
+This guide aims to be the most in-depth resource available on private search engines.
+For this 2021 update, we’ve examined the best private search engines, discussed how to keep your data safe when searching, and flagged some search engines we think you should avoid.

-Search engines may help you find what you’re looking for, but it often comes at a price: your privacy.
+In today’s world, search engines are a necessity to find what you’re looking for.
+But the help search engines provide often comes at a price: your privacy.

-Most of the big search engines today are essentially data collection tools for advertising companies.
-Collecting your private data helps these companies to make money with targeted ads, which is a booming industry.
-Unless you are using a private search engine, your data is ending up in the hands of third parties and you are the product.
+It is sad to say, but most of the big search engines today serve as data collection tools for advertising companies.
+They collect your private data and use it to make money with targeted ads.
+This is a booming industry where your data ends up in the hands of third parties and you are the product.